Home Warranty Appliance Coverage: What's Covered and What's Not

 Appliance Recommended Maintenance

-Refrigerator Clean condenser coils every 6–12 months; check door seals
+Refrigerator Clean condenser coils every 6 months; check door seals; keep interior at 35 to 38°F

-Washer Run cleaning cycles; check hoses for wear
+Washer Run cleaning cycles monthly; check hoses every 6 months for cracks or bulges

-Dryer Clean lint trap after every load; vent duct annually
+Dryer Clean lint trap after every load; clean vent duct annually

-Oven / Range Keep burners and ignitors clean; inspect gaskets
+Oven / Range Keep burners and igniters clean; inspect gaskets

 Garbage Disposal Run cold water during use; avoid hard or fibrous foods

-While some providers — like American Home Shield — don't require maintenance records to process a claim, it is always in your best interest to document your upkeep.
+While some providers like American Home Shield don't require maintenance records to process a claim, it is always in your best interest to document your upkeep.
 If a technician determines that grease buildup, clogged venting, or improper use caused the failure, your claim can be denied regardless of provider policy.
+The same goes for unauthorized DIY repairs, which most providers will use to void coverage on the affected item.

 Pincher's Pro Tip